Key Takeaways:

 Do Memes Violate Copyright Law?

-When it comes to copyright law, memes reside in an intriguing gray zone.
+When it comes to copyright law, memes reside in an intriguing grey zone.
 The answer to whether memes violate copyright law can be both yes and no, depending largely on the specific legal jurisdiction and the specific meme in question.
 Let’s delve into why.

 Firstly, it’s important to learn the basics of law.
 In simple terms, copyright protection is automatic to an original work of authorship at the moment of its creation.